DharaKhamar/Bike-Sharing-System/README.md

 # Bike-Sharing-System
-building a linear regression model to find out factors affecting shared bike demand and to boost revenue of the company
+•	Examined key factors impacting shared bike demand to boost revenue and identified significant variables for predictive analysis.
+•	Conducted data collection, preprocessing, and model training, evaluating performance using metrics like MSE, RMSE, and R-squared for accuracy and explanatory power assessment.